-Our assessment focuses on three key regions-Europe, the Middle East, and Asia-because of their importance relative to U.S. vital security interests.
+Our assessment focuses on three key regions-Europe, the Middle East, and Asia because of their importance relative to U.S. vital security interests.
 This does not mean that we view Latin America and Africa as unimportant.
 It means only that the security challenges within these regions do not currently rise to the level of direct threats to America's vital security interests as we have defined them.
-We addressed their current condition in the 2015 Index and will provide updated assessments when circumstances make such assessments necessary.
+We addressed their condition in the 2015 Index and will provide updated assessments when circumstances make such reassessments necessary.

 Next is a discussion of threats to U.S. vital interests.
-Here we identify the countries that pose the greatest current or potential threats to U.S. vital interests based on two overarching factors: their behavior and their capability.
+Here we identify the countries that pose the greatest current or potential threats to U.S. vital interests based on two overarching factors: behavior and capability.
 We accept the classic definition of "threat" as a combination of intent and capability, but while capability has attributes that can be quantified, intent is difficult to measure.
 We concluded that "observed behavior" serves as a reasonable surrogate for intent because it is the clearest manifestation of intent.

 We based our selection of threat countries and non-state actors on their historical behavior and explicit policies or formal statements vis-à-vis U.S. interests, scoring them in two areas: the degree of provocative behavior that they exhibited during the year and their ability to pose a credible threat to U.S. interests irrespective of intent.
 For example, a state full of bluster but with only a moderate ability to act accordingly poses a lesser threat, and a state that has great capabilities and a pattern of bellicose behavior that is opposed to U.S. interests still warrants attention even if it is relatively quiet in a given year.
+The combination eliminates most smaller terrorist, insurgent, and criminal groups and many problematic states because they do not have the ability to challenge America's vital national interests.

 Finally, we address the status of U.S. military power in three areas: capability (or modernity), capacity, and readiness.

-Do U.S. forces possess operational capabilities that are relevant to modern warfare?
-Can they defeat the military forces of an opposing country?
-Do they have a sufficient amount of such capabilities?
-Is the force sufficiently trained and its equipment materially ready to win in combat?
+- Do U.S. forces possess operational capabilities that are relevant to modern warfare? - Can they defeat the military forces of an opposing country? - Do they have a sufficient amount of such capabilities? - Is the force sufficiently trained and its equipment materially ready to win in combat?

 All of these are fundamental to success even if they are not de facto determinants of success (something we explain further in the section).
 We also address the condition of the United States' nuclear weapons capability, assessing it in areas that are unique to this military component and critical to understanding its real-world viability and effectiveness as a strategic deterrent, and provide a descriptive overview of current U.S. ballistic missile defense capabilities and challenges.
+The Index does not assess the U.S. Space Force, the newest of the military services.
+There are no viable metrics at this point by which to measure the service's capacity, capability, or readiness, and it is not yet clear how one would assess the Space Force's role in measuring "hard combat power," the focus of this publication.